wwoast/constantina/docs/UPGRADE.md

 ### 0.6.0

+#### Internationalization Support

 Constantina migrated to Python 3 for internationalization purposes.
 Be prepared to reinstall all dependencies and regenerate your virtualenv.
 I've been testing with Python 3.5 found on the latest Debian stable.
+To prevent *mojibake* from appearing on your existing Constantina feed, you need the latest version of the Constantina themes, which include HTML meta-tags to force browsers to display UTF-8 content.
+For existing admins using the default themes, install with the `--upgrade` option rather than just `--scriptonly`.

+#### Rebuild Search Indexing

 The content hosted on codaworry.com will have both English and Japanese-language content, and as a result I changed the tokenization strategy for the Whoosh search-indexing to support Japanese words and characters.
 As a result, the indexing process became case-sensitive, and I had to cast all searches to lowercase words to fix this.